IJanicka/IJanicka.github.io/events.md

 ---

-I have organised several international workshops and conferences in European philosophy, evironmental humanities and art.
+I have organised a number of international workshops and conferences in contemporary European philosophy, evironmental humanities and art.
 Most of them have been generously supported by various institutions and foundations.

 **Organiser of a lecture series on environmental philosophy: <i>Climate Dialogues</i> at CETE-P**<br>
 <a href="https://cetep.eu/climate-dialogues-2026-ecological-solidarities/" target="_blank"><i>Climate Dialogues: Ecological Solidarities</i> with Alexis Shotwell & Michael Marder</a>, 19 May 2026.
 A video recording can be watched here.<br>